Property maintenance pricing drafts.

 Will the team still review the price?

 Yes.
 Inoscope is built for review and approval.
-It prepares the scoped and priced record, then your estimator, project manager, branch lead or QS reviewer checks the logic and approves the outcome.
+It prepares the scoped and priced draft, then your estimator, project manager, branch lead or QS reviewer checks the logic and approves the outcome.

 What if our rates are different?